ibm-cloud-docs/satellite/link-cloud-create.md

 {: #link-location-cli}
 {: cli}

-Use the CLI to create an endpoint so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Use the CLI to create a location endpoint connecting {{site.data.keyword.cloud_notm}} private network sources to your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 1. Get the ID of your {{site.data.keyword.satelliteshort}} location and verify that your location has a **normal** status.